Our office will close at 4:30pm on Friday 20th December and reopen Thursday 2nd January 9am.

 TRC has now become one of the largest new window suppliers for the Decent Homes Programme in London, and has worked alongside the contractor Mulalley, in conjunction with Camden Council, to supply 400 sash windows for one of the recent projects.

-The project consisted of replacing windows, frames and glazing bars, while ensuring energy efficiency, security and ventilation standards were all met.
+The project consisted of replacing timber windows, frames and glazing bars, while ensuring energy efficiency, security and ventilation standards were all met.
 The overall refurbishment project included the following:

 Original windows (or those in the style of) were replaced or repaired with like-for-like, to preserve the character of the property.